 Switch to Timber

 When harvested properly, timber is a renewable resource that can operate as a carbon sink, absorbing CO2 from the atmosphere.
-Using timber in construction decreases reliance on carbon-intensive materials such as steel and concrete and adds to carbon sequestration, making it a win-win situation for lowering greenhouse gases.
+Using timber in construction decreases reliance on carbon-intensive materials such as steel and concrete and adds to carbon sequestration, making it a win-win situation for lowering different types of greenhouse gases.

 Optimize HVAC Systems